German farmers urge China to impose limited import curbs after swine fever find

 HAMBURG, Sept 11 (Reuters) - The head of Germany’s farming association DBV on Friday called on China to impose only limited import restrictions and not a national import ban on German pork after a case of African swine fever (ASF) was found in a wild boar in Germany.

-South Korea imposed an import ban on German pork after ASF was discovered in a dead wild boar, not a farm animal, near Germany's border with Poland on Thursday.
-Germany has major exports to other Asian countries, especially China.
+South Korea, Germany's second largest pigmeat customer outside the European Union, imposed an import ban on German pork after ASF was discovered in a dead wild boar, not a farm animal, on Thursday.

+Europe's biggest pork producer has major exports to other Asian countries, especially China which imported $1.2 billion worth of German pigmeat last year.

 DBV president Joachim Rukwied said pig farmers are concerned "that swine fever will mean the Asian market falls apart."